MicrosoftDocs/PowerShell-Docs/contributing/3-STYLE-GUIDE.md

 In general, references to "Windows PowerShell" in documentation can be changed to "PowerShell".
 "Windows PowerShell" should **not** be changed when Windows-specific technology is being discussed.

-## About_ file formatting

-We are changing the way we process about_ files.
-About_* files are being reformatted for the best compatibility across PowerShell versions and our publishing tools.
-For details, see [issue #1806][issue1806].
-Please do not alter the formatting of about_ files without checking in with a repo maintainer.

-Basic formatting guidelines:

-- Limit lines to 80 characters
-- Code blocks should be limited to 76 characters
-- Within a paragraph, the following characters must be escaped using a leading `\` character:
-  <code>$</code>, <code>\`</code>, <code>\<</code>
-- Tables need fit withing 76 characters
-  - Manually wrap contents of cells across multiple lines
-  - Use opening and closing `|` characters on each line
-  - See a working example in [about_Comparison_Operators][about-example]

 ## Use semantic line breaks

 Add a single newline after each sentence or a clause boundary near the 100 character limit.